Articles in this section

 • As you can see in the image above, the 'Disclaimer' text element is used in it's own paragraph.
 The paragraph does not contain any other text.

-• If you enable Design Mode the tags are shown:
+• If you enable Design Mode in the Word ribbon (tab Developer) the tags of content controls are shown:

 wd_textelementdesignmode.png